Textbooks and Supplies Explained

 When you add a college to DecidED for the first time, the cost of textbooks and supplies are estimated based on a prior school year.

-College faculty assign textbooks (also referred to as simply books) as either optional or required reading for a course.
+- College faculty assign textbooks as either optional or required reading for a course.
 Depending on your major, program, and course load, your textbook expenses will vary.

-When buying textbooks, students have the option to buy new, buy used, or rent either a printed or electronic version, if available.
+- When buying textbooks, students have the option to buy new, used, or rent either a printed or electronic version, if available.

-Supplies refer to the tools, physical and virtual, college students need to manage their coursework.
+- Supplies refer to the tools, physical and virtual, that college students need to manage their coursework.

-- You may also see Other Books, Supplies as an additional expense or Textbook Rental may be included in the Tuition & Fees expense.
+- You may also see “other books, supplies” as an additional expense.
+Additionally, textbook rentals may be included in the tuition and fees expense.

 - Consider buying or renting digital and print versions of textbooks from a retailer like Chegg instead of buying new hard copies.